 Work in the area of submarine-crew search and rescue at sea intensified following the signing of a framework agreement on cooperation in this area in February 2003.

 A Russian navy submarine was fully integrated into a NATO-led exercise for the first time during search-and-rescue exercise “Bold Monarch 2011” off the coast of southern Spain, in June 2011.
 Prior to this, Russia took part in NATO’s exercise “Sorbet Royal”, in June 2005.
 The experience and networks developed during the exercise contributed to the success of an actual rescue operation in August 2005 off the coast of Russian Kamchatka peninsula.
 Russia also participated in exercise “Bold Monarch 2008”.

-In December 2013, a sea survival course for aircrews will take place in Germany and, in May 2014, Russia may participate in Exercise Dynamic Monarch.
+In December 2013, a sea survival course for aircrews took place in Germany.

 Defence transparency, strategy and reform

 With a view to building mutual confidence and transparency, dialogue is ongoing on doctrinal issues, strategy and policy, including their relation to defence reform, nuclear weapons issues, force development and posture.